Auto prices finally begin to creep down from inflated highs

 A “buyer’s strike" is how Adam Joans, an auto analyst at Morgan Stanley, characterized the sales drops — a dynamic that typically foretells lower prices.
 And indeed, the average used vehicle price in September was down 1% from its May peak, according to Edmunds.com.

+At AutoNation, the nation's largest dealership chain, sales of used vehicles and profit-per-vehicle both dropped last quarter.
+CEO Mike Manley noted that while the supply of vehicles remains low, used-auto prices are declining.

+"Our analysis shows that we are coming off the high values that we saw before,” Manley told analysts Thursday.

-Ivan Drury, director of insights at Edmunds, cautions that it will take years for used prices to fall close to pre-pandemic levels.
+Ivan Drury, director of insights at Edmunds cautioned that it will take years for used prices to fall close to their pre-pandemic levels.
 Since 2020, automakers haven’t been leasing as many cars, thereby choking off one key source of late-model used vehicles.

 Similarly, rental companies haven’t been able to buy many new vehicles.
 So eventually, they are selling fewer autos into the used market.
 That's crimped another source of vehicles.
 And because used cars aren’t sitting long on dealer lots, demand remains strong enough to prop up prices.